weizhiao/rust-elfloader/README.md

 [dlopen-rs](https://crates.io/crates/dlopen-rs) is also implemented based on the `elf_loader` library.
 It implements the functionality of dlopen, allowing dynamic libraries to be opened at runtime.

 # TODO
-* Support more CPU instruction sets.
+* Support more CPU instruction sets (currently only supports AArch64, Riscv64, X86-64).
-* Improve support for the DT_FLAGS flag bits.
+* Improve support for DT_FLAGS flag bits.
-* Implement the ElfObject trait for TcpStream, enabling elf_loader to load dynamic libraries directly via TcpStream and achieve a "streaming" loading effect.
+* Implement the ElfObject trait for TcpStream to enable elf_loader to load dynamic libraries directly via TcpStream, achieving a "streaming" loading effect.
-* Implement asynchronous versions of the ElfObject trait and the load_dylib interface.
 * Improve comments and documentation.
+* Add examples (e.g., an example of loading dynamic libraries using an asynchronous interface).
+* Add support for more instruction sets in the example mini-loader.

 ...

 # Supplement